javorszky/framework-muxer-showdown/README.md

 #### Unit tests

+Unit testing is also done via http test.
+The only minor difference between this one and the others is that instead of using a `NewRecorder` as a writer, fiber has a `.Test` method to make working with tests a little bit easier.

+I found no easy way to use the NewRecorder, as fiber and fasthttp seem to abstract those behind the `.Test` method.

+See the [errors_test.go](handlers/errors_test.go) file for more details.

 #### Ecosystem

 [Fiber's GitHub org](https://github.com/gofiber) has a bunch of useful repositories, middlewares.
 But other than that I've not seen extensive support / list of community bits.
 They do have a [discord however](https://docs.gofiber.io/extra/faq#does-fiber-have-a-community-chat).